DoubleTK/InfrastructureManagement/README.md

 > **_NOTE:_** User Secrets are the .NET way for managing secret credentials while developing locally.
 The User Secrets
 > file for this project can be found at `~/.microsoft/usersecrets/56a7c94b-147e-4d04-aaba-0e93358fa28a/secrets.json` on
 > MacOS and Linux, or `%APPDATA%\Microsoft\UserSecrets\56a7c94b-147e-4d04-aaba-0e93358fa28a\secrets.json` on Windows.
+> Alternatively, if you are using an IDE such as Rider, Visual Studio, or vscode, these include functionality for opening
+> and modifying the user secrets within the IDE without having to search for the directory.

 The keys of the values you pasted above need to be modified to match expected environment variables that Azure Identity `DefaultAzureCredential` uses.
 The required variables are: